 Piece together a “big picture” from fragmented information gleaned from “user-generated content” sites, such as:

 Understand the online “footprint” that is left behind when navigating through the Web.
-Ensure online safety and security while while conducting online investigations, with:
+Ensure online safety and security while conducting online investigations, with:

 Video demonstrations, case studies, and interactive practical exercises accelerate learning, along with the examination of Web server log files and temporary internet files.